 top of page

-Survey Sessions, Part 2: How your nonprofit should choose its audience
+Survey Sessions, Part 2: How to choose your survey audience

 Congrats!
 You’ve taken the first major step in planning your nonprofit survey project.
 You’ve figured out what you want to learn from your survey and how you will use your data to further your organization’s mission.
 Now what?